How do I apply?

 You can apply before or after you have secured your teacher training place but we strongly recommend you submit your application as soon as possible.

-Applicants will be required to complete our online application, and provide the following details:
+Applicants will need to complete our online application, which requires:

-- a personal statement that demonstrates why you think you should be awarded a Royal Society of Chemistry Teacher Training Scholarship (1200 words max).
-Please give specific examples, and refer back to What do we look for in candidates when writing your statement.
+- a personal statement that demonstrates why you think you should be awarded a Royal Society of Chemistry Teacher Training Scholarship (1000 words max).
+Please give specific examples, and refer back to the 'what do we look for in candidates' section, when writing your statement.
 You must cover:

 - why you want to be a chemistry teacher

 - what skills and experience you have that would make you an exceptional chemistry teacher

 - what experience you have with school-age young people.
 Experience can be gained through employment, voluntary work or hobbies

 - how you think the Royal Society of Chemistry scholarship will benefit you